iavorskyi/my-docs/convention.md

 **\<body\>:** description of all changes in the commit
 + must be one empty line before body
 + each change starts from a new line with "\*"
-+ must be in lowercase
++ each paragraph must be capitalized

 **\<footer\>:** is used to place related links (for ex. - related issues).
 Here could be placed some needed notes.
 + must be one empty line before footer